FreekPluim/FreekPluim/README.md

 From Febuary to July of 2024 i worked at Saxion XR Lab working on a multitude of serious games.

+For School I am currently working on Project IMT&S: Tweeduuster.
+This is going to become a semi-open world, story driven horror game about De non van Singraven.

 ___

 ### Languages and Engines